On this page:

 What happens to the food you recycle?

-Your food waste is taken to the new In-Vessel Composting (IVC) facility at Chichester Street, Rochdale where it's composted.
+Your food waste is taken to an In-Vessel Composting (IVC) facility in the UK.

 This process is used for both your pure food waste and your food waste mixed with garden waste.